JulianSobott/networking/docs/external/Getting_started.rst

 Finally we need to start the server and the client, and connect the client to the server.

-At the client-side you can use the :class:`ServerCommunicator` to connect to the server.
+At the client-side you can use the :class:`ServerCommunicator`, which we created previously in *interface.py*, \
+to connect to the server.
 We are using the localhost address, \
 because we only want to simulate a server.
 The address and port must be changed, when you move to a external server.

 *client.py*